gitter-badger/bioflows/docs/source/pages/yaml.rst

 The type of the input parameter could be a ``string``, a ``file`` , a ``dir`` or it could be anything else.
 It really does not matter the value of this type directive as long as the author of the tool knows how to use it in either the scripts directive or the command directive.
+The input `type` directive was added for two reasons; the first reason would be to act as a fallback directive in case it might be needed in future releases; the second reason would be to help other readers to better understand the actual type of data that this variable might hold.

 Output(s) Directive
 ^^^^^^^^^^^^^^^^^^^